 The following categories are considered Exempt research and to be minimal risk.
-The determination is done by the Office of Research Compliance (OReC) and should NOT be solely determined by the investigator.
-Therefore, investigators must submit an Exempt application for OReC review.
+The determination is done by the North Texas Regional IRB and should NOT be solely determined by the investigator.
+Therefore, investigators must submit an Exempt application to the North Texas Regional IRB for appropriate review.

 (1) Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as (i) research on regular and special education instructional strategies, or (ii) research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods.